layerxdao/layerx-mono/packages/protocol/README.md

 {
   // Owner address of the pre-deployed L2 contracts.
   "contractOwner": "0xDf08F82De32B8d460adbE8D72043E3a7e25A3B39",
-  // Chain ID of the Taiko L2 network.
+  // Chain ID of the LayerX L2 network.
   "chainId": 167,
   // Account address and pre-mint ETH amount as key-value pairs.
   "seedAccounts": [